Section 8 r sq vs. species traits and calling rates

 size = 8) +

-labs(y="\nAdjusted R-Squared value between acoustic detections and abundance (point-counts)",
+labs(y="\nAdjusted R-Squared value between acoustic detection rate and abundance (point-counts)",

 x="Median Peak Frequency\n") +